zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/HAVING clause.md

 HAVING aggregate_function(column_name) operator value
 ```

-**For example**:
+**Example**:

-Assume that a table named Orders contains four fields: Customer, OrderPrice, Order\_date, and Order\_id.
+A table named Orders contains four fields: Customer, OrderPrice, Order\_date, and Order\_id.
 To query customers whose OrderPrice is smaller than 2,000, The SQL statement is as follows:

 ```
 SELECT Customer,SUM(OrderPrice) FROM Orders